rutujaparab20/PRODIGY_DS_1./README.md

 ## Conclusion

-In conclusion, this EDA process provided valuable insights into the distribution of the selected variable in the dataset.
-This analysis lays the foundation for further exploration and modeling tasks in the data science workflow.
+Through this task, I gained hands-on experience with real-world data by performing Exploratory Data Analysis (EDA) on global population trends.
+The process involved data cleaning, understanding the dataset's structure, and visualizing patterns to derive meaningful insights.

+The visualizations effectively highlighted population changes across different years and countries, offering valuable perspectives on global growth dynamics.
+This task not only enhanced my data analysis and visualization skills but also laid a strong foundation for future data science and machine learning projects.

 Thank you for reviewing my submission!